genny-project/alyson-v3/docs/LAYOUTS.md

 ## Repeater

 Sometimes you'll want to repeat a component based on your data.
 This is handy for doing things like showing lists.
 To repeat a component based on specific data we set the `repeat` field as well as setting the child component that we need repeater.
-You'll notice that the children object has been set to a single object instead of an array.
+You'll notice that the **children object has been set to a single object instead of an array**.
 This required whenever using the repeater functionality.

 For example, let's say we want to list a users payment methods inside a `Box`.